 On this page

 A fee applies for families on 457 and 482 visas whose children attend government schools in the greater Adelaide region.
 Students attending some schools in country areas of South Australia will not have to pay the fee from January 2019.
-See the list of country schools (PDF 213KB) to find out if you need to pay it.
+See the country schools exemption list (PDF 187KB) to find out if you need to pay it.

 No fees apply for students on other temporary work visas.